THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Strong culture requires good environmental conditions and regular tending, just like a garden.

 Culture develops in any cohesive organization, whether formally or informally.
-While it may seem most benevolent to allow culture to develop organically, that is rarely the best approach.
-The culture that develops organically among a small group of friends is one thing.
+While allowing culture to develop organically may seem most benevolent, that is rarely the best approach.
+One thing is the culture that develops organically among a small group of friends.
 The culture that grows unchecked within a business is quite another.

 Strong Company Culture

-Strong company culture is in general superior to weak company culture.
+Strong company culture is, in general, superior to weak company culture.
 If you have ever been on a team or worked for a company with strong cohesiveness and team spirit, you understand this.
 But let’s take another look at the word “culture.”
 It’s also where the word “cult” comes from.
-A culture that is too strong, too managed, and too rigid turns intelligent, capable people into little more than robots (albeit robots with an overwhelming sense of duty and purpose).
+A too strong, managed, and rigid culture turns intelligent, capable people into little more than robots (albeit robots with an overwhelming sense of duty and purpose).

-Charisma in a leader is generally a good thing because great leaders inspire their followers to achieve their own greatness.
-However, when charisma mutates into control, good and naturally flourishing parts of a culture may be chopped off and discarded.
+Charisma in a leader is generally good because great leaders inspire their followers to achieve their own greatness.
+However, when charisma mutates into control, sound and naturally flourishing parts of a culture may be chopped off and discarded.
 New ideas may be rejected without thought.
-Everything becomes about “the culture,” and ultimately that can doom a business.
+Everything becomes about “the culture,” and ultimately, that can doom a business.

 Weak Company Culture

-Weak company culture is distressingly common.
-A business with a weak culture is little more than a place to go to work in order to get paid.
-People are content to do what is expected of them, but there’s not a keen understanding of the company mission and goals.
+Weak company cultures are distressingly common.
+A business with a weak culture is little more than a place to go to work to get paid.
+People are content to do what is expected of them, but they do not understand the company’s mission and goals.
 Therefore, the conditions aren’t right for growth and achievement.

 Company cultures are often weak because founders and/or leaders shirk their responsibility of tilling and enriching the soil of company culture.
-Or maybe leaders make an initial statement about what they want the company culture to be but then fail to do the work necessary to make it happen.
-The result is a business that does what is necessary but fails to move forward in a way that it should.
+Or leaders may make an initial statement about what they want the company culture to be but then fail to do the work necessary to make it happen.
+The result is a business that does what is necessary but fails to move forward as it should.

 Another problem with weak company culture is that it makes it easier for bad elements of culture to take root and grow.
 Maybe a department head provides weak leadership, and as a result, a power-hungry department member takes it upon themselves to create a self-serving culture.
 It’s a recipe for morale problems, difficult recruiting, and high staff turnover.